benj2468/parsley-lsp/README.md

 - In the [Extension Development Host] instance of VSCode, open a parsley document, potentially one of the examples from the [parsley](https://github.com/SRI-CSL/parsley-lang) repo.
 - Make an error in the file and see the output error message

+Make sure that you set the location for your `parsleyc` executable as an option in the extension when you run it!
+The settings is named: `parsley.path`.
+So adding that to your vscode `.vscode/settings.json` should suffice.

 ## Contributor

 Benjamin Cape '22